FarronF/limerick-council-meetings/meetings/2021/04/20-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Minutes -  Meeting of the Travel & Transportation Strategic Policy Committee - 16th February 2021.md

 were tested in the first strategy preparation.
 He confirmed that different scenarios need to

-be examined in more detail.---
+be examined in more detail.
+---
 5

 In response to the makeup of the Limerick Transport Forum, Dr. Cahill stated that it is